nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Expected outputs when command fails:
 * `Unable to edit the patient: Patient identification does not exist.`

+### Undoing a command: `undo`

+Undoes an undoable command within the address book.

+* An undoable command include an edit command, add commmand or delete command
+* The command allows you to undo the last command or to undo a specific number of previous commands

+Format:
+* `undo` or `undo [number]`

+Example commands:
+*  `undo`
+*  `undo 2`

+Expected outputs when the command succeeds:
+* `The last command has been undone`
+* `The last 2 commands have been undone`

+Expected outputs when command fails:
+* `There is no valid command to be undone`

 ### Locating persons by name: `find`

 Enables front desk workers to quickly retrieve patient information based on command executed.